top of page

 Desire also clarifies time.
 A rushed choice is often a borrowed desire.
 The antidote is counter-velocity: a deliberate slowness that restores the conditions for judgment.

-The moral acoustics of making and keeping
+The moral condition of making and keeping

 Recent Posts